 Add Data to Your Test Faculty Account

-You’ll also likely want to test generating a custom report as part of the faculty step.
-To do that, you’ll need to give your Test Faculty Member account some data.
-Just log into that account, go to Manage Activities, and add a few records like publications, courses, and service records within the report date range.
+Workflow can be configured to include a custom report from Faculty Success, populated with data from the Faculty Member's Manage Activities as part of the candidate step.
+To test this feature, you’ll need to first give your Test Faculty Member account some data.
+Simply log into your Workflow Administrator account, go to the Manage Activities utility from the Navigation Bar, select the test user's account, and add a few records such as publications, teaching, and service records, within the expected report date range.

 Set Up the Role Groups to Support Your Test

-Once you have your accounts in hand in the Beta environment you can configure Role Groups in Workflow to support your pilot test.
-Go back to that list of steps in your process Template and create a Role Group for each one.
-In each role group, be sure to assign the test accounts you created to the Role Group for the right step.
-For example, if you’ve chosen to run this test for Department A, you’ll need to assign your test committee member and test committee chair to the Review Committee Role Group for Department A.
+In each role group, be sure to assign the test accounts you created to the Role Group for their corresponding step.
+For example, if you’ve chosen to run this test for Department A, you’ll need to assign your test committee member and test committee chair to the Department Committee Role Group for Department A.

 Set Up the Test Schedule